 Controlling and preventing termites as soon as possible after an infestation has been discovered is essential to minimizing further damage to your home, particularly if it has recently been treated.
 Both DIY and professional pest control services focus on prevention.

-- Limiting people’s ability to get food: If termites can’t find any food on your property, they may not bother staying there.
+- Limiting access to food: If termites can’t find any food on your property, they may not bother staying there.
 Clean up the area around your house by removing any plants or trees that have died.

 - Cut off access: Limiting termite access to your home can be accomplished by sealing potential entry points.
 Seal all cracks and crevices, paying special attention to those near plumbing.
 Wooden slats that touch the ground around your house should also be removed.